 With her white cap that framed her golden pigtails, she always swung proudly her smile.
 Her stern eyes and stubborn freckled nose were imposed with every cry her indelicate mouth screeched.
-And her ripped, dirty jeans were the victorious trophy of winning over her mother’s cries.
-Riley depicted the realness of a tomboy girl, and the boys never vacillated on it.
+And her ripped, dirty jeans was the victorious trophy of winning over her mother’s cries.
+Riley depicted the realness of a tomboy and the boys never vacillated on it.

 No other girl was as respected and feared by the guys as Riley Benjamin.

 "Tony!
 Hit it harder, you sissy!”
 Riley shouted while she swung her bat to and fro, tapping her foot and waiting for Tony to pitch the ball.
 “C’mon!”

 "Ok, but if I hit you, don't cry and blame it on me, Riley," Tony smirked at her annoyed expression.

 "I won't blame it on anything, sissy!
 Just shut up and play!"
 Riley yelled back as her pigtails waved backward and forward.